cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/icu-data.md

   order: 260
 ---

 The Regional Stay Home Order is no longer in effect.
 As a result, the parts of this process related to regions moving in and out of the Order are no longer being performed.
-The process is detailed here in the event it is needed again.
+The process is detailed here in the event it's needed again.

 ## Daily postings of ICU actual regional data